tomwhartung/idMyGadget/gadget_detectors/detect_mobile_browsers/README.md

 There is a link to this file in the index.php file in this directory.

-Run the demos to see:

-* Whether the device is a phone
+Run the demos to see whether the device is a phone (this detector has very limited functionality).

 ## Troubleshooting: